Gabriel's Rebellion: Gabriel

 Gabriel (c.
-1776 – October 10, 1800), referred to by some as Gabriel Prosser (though no historical records refer to him by that surname, the surname of his enslaver), was a Virginia born man of African descent born into slavery in 1776 at Brookfield, a large tobacco plantation in Henrico County, Virginia.
-He and two brothers, Solomon and Martin, were enslaved by Thomas Prosser, the owner of Brookfield.
-Gabriel was literate.
-He was one of the rare 5% of enslaved people of the colonial era who were able to learn to read and write.
+1776 – October 10, 1800), referred to by some as Gabriel Prosser (though no historical records refer to him by that surname, the surname of his enslaver), was a man of African descent born into slavery in 1776 at Brookfield, a large tobacco plantation in Henrico County, Virginia.
+He and his two brothers, Solomon and Martin, were enslaved by Thomas Prosser, the owner of Brookfield.
+Gabriel was also literate.
+He was one of the rare 5% of enslaved people of the colonial era who were able to read and write.

-Gabriel trained as a blacksmith and a carpenter.
-His brother Solomon, and perhaps his father, were blacksmiths.
+Gabriel was trained as a blacksmith and a carpenter.
+His brother Solomon, and perhaps his father, were also blacksmiths.
 Gabriel, "hired out" by his enslaver to work in Richmond foundries, was able to keep a portion of the wages that he earned.
 The bulk of it went to Thomas Prosser.
 Gabriel traveled freely throughout Richmond and Henrico County to work for plantation and business owners.

 Gabriel was married to Nanny (or Nan), an enslaved woman.
 They were not known to most historians as having had any children.
 Gabriel was described in newspaper articles as having stood "six feet two or three inches high."
 His long and "bony face, well made," was marred by losing his two front teeth and "two or three scars on his head."
 White people as well as black people regarded the literate young man as "a fellow of great courage and intellect above his rank in life."

 In 1799, Gabriel, his brother Soloman, and a man named Jupiter tried to steal a pig from Absalom Johnson.
 Gabriel got into a scuffle with Johnson, and he bit off part of Johnson's ear.
 Jupiter was charged with stealing a hog, which was a misdemeanor, and Soloman was not charged.
 It was a capital offense for an enslaved person to assault a white person.
 He could have been hanged for the assault.
 Because he was a valuable bondsman for Prosser, the judge sentenced him to jail for one month and had his thumb branded.
 Gabriel was released from jail when enslaver Prosser paid a bond for his release, and he promised a year of good behavior.
 Richmond history professor and slave law expert Philip J. Schwarz states that it showed Gabriel's intention "to consciously challenge the system of slave control."

 Historian Douglas R. Egerton, author of Gabriel's Rebellion, states: "He was physically big, he was literate, he's a fighter, he's a skilled artisan.
 For all these reasons, he was a natural leader."